emmaenglishwilkins/fullstackPrac/README.md

 to know if we are behind in the tree: git status check .gitignore file to make sure we arnt commiting node modules (what a hassle)

+Goal:

+Right now this is a todo list but i want to turn it into a wish list website /database

+can input the amount of money i want to spend and then it will give all possible iterations of what to buy

+depending might need to keep up with what is available still and the date it was added to wishlist

+-- could also have an iteration like the 3 ring binder scrapbook style thing that i wanted to make (digitally or irl)

 okeee baiii